 Celebrating Our Community

 Thank you for agreeing to answer a few questions for us!
 Let’s start with an introduction.
-Could you introduce yourself and tell us a little about what brought you to Berkeley and your association with Dharma College?
+Could you introduce yourself and tell us a little about what brought you to this point in your career?

-How can interested people can find out more about the programs at the college?
+Tell us a little bit about the ‘Concert Career Pathways’ and how can interested people can find out more about the program?